-This chapter (based on [Arias et al., 2000b]) first identifies a set of challenging problems for HCl based on our past work and study.
-It then describes our approach to address these challenges by focusing on the Envisionment and Discovery Collaboratory (EDC) as an integrated physical and computational environment and argues that such HCl environment can address some of these challenges by exploiting such concepts as the "symmetry of ignorance" [Rittel, 1984].
-A scenario is introduced that illustrates the current features of the EDC in a specific problem context, which grounds the discussion of the conceptual framework and the specific substrates of the EDC.
-The chapter then describes how our interaction with user communities has guided us in the assessment and iterative design of the EDC and conclude s by articulating some of the many remaining challenges of this approach for HCl in the future.
+In this paper, we first identify a set of challenging problems for HCI in the next millennium.
+We then describe our approach to address these challenges by focusing on the Envisionment and Discovery Collaboratory (EDC).
+A scenario is introduced that illustrates the current features of the EDC in a specific problem context, which grounds the discussion of the conceptual framework, the architecture, and the specific substrates of the EDC.
+We then briefly describe how our interaction with user communities has guided us in the assessment and iterative design of the EDC.
+We conclude by articulating some of the many remaining challenges of this approach for HCI in the future.